Jaded-Encoding-Thaumaturgy/JET-guide/docs/sources/dvd-remux.md

     taken into account
     for this calculation.

-    !TOOD: Further explain what to do here.
+    !TODO: Further explain what to do here.

 These checks can all be performed using the following Vapoursynth code snippet: